mariyamzx/Medical-Charges-Prediction-Linear-Regression-from-Scratch/README.md

-Predicting Medical Costs with Custom Linear Regression This project focuses on building a Linear Regression model to predict medical insurance charges based on personal and lifestyle attributes such as age, gender, BMI, number of children, smoking status, and region.
-It involves complete data preprocessing, exploratory data analysis (EDA), model training, and evaluation — without using scikit-learn's LinearRegression implementation.
+ Predicting Medical Costs with Custom Linear Regression This project focuses on building a Linear Regression model from scratch to predict medical insurance charges based on personal and lifestyle attributes such as age, gender, BMI, number of children, smoking status, and region.

+It includes complete data preprocessing, exploratory data analysis (EDA), manual model training, and evaluation — all without using scikit-learn's LinearRegression.

-📁 Dataset
+📁 Dataset Source
-Source: insurance.csv
+insurance.csv

 Features:
 age: Age of the person

 sex: Gender (male/female)